-You must ensure your use of the Software complies with all applicable conditions of use including third party software licensing conditions of use, relevant laws, including local laws in any relevant foreign country if you use the Software outside Australia.
-Those laws may impact your eligibility to obtain or use a copy of the Software.
+You must ensure your use of the software complies with all applicable conditions of use, including third party software licensing conditions of use, relevant laws, including local laws in any relevant foreign country if you use the software outside Australia.
+Those laws may impact your eligibility to get or use a copy of the software.

 You can access and use your myGovID account through the myGovID service.
 While the ATO will use reasonable efforts to rectify any issues with the myGovID service that it is aware of:

-- the ATO makes no guarantees that the myGovID service, and your access to it (and your myGovID account), will be continuously available, uninterrupted, and fault or error free
+- the ATO makes no guarantees that the myGovID service, and your access to it (and your myGovID account), will be continuously available, uninterrupted, and fault or error free.

-- your access to the myGovID service (and your myGovID account) is also contingent on telecommunication services and other factors beyond the ATO’s control
+- your access to the myGovID service (and your myGovID account) is also contingent on telecommunication services and other factors beyond the ATO’s control.

 - the ATO may suspend or terminate access to the myGovID service through some or all products or to some or all users at any time.